djc5627/CompendiumWeb/docs/Blog.md

 ![[DSC01019_1.jpg]]{ .galleryItem .galleryRow2 data-title="Jackson Pond"}

 This morning I was torn between going back to Hawk Rise Sanctuary and going to a different location.
 I ended up flipping a coin which ended in me going to Rahway River Park's Jackson Pond.
 The morning started quietly with few birds but the fall colors inspired me to switch to my wide-angle lens and get some shots of the pond.

-After getting some wide-angle shots I decided to move further up the pond where some [[Mallard Duck|Mallard Ducks]] were hanging out.
-After a while, I saw a large bird flying high up in the sky.
-After switching my camera to my birds-in-flight mode, I realized it was a [[Bald Eagle]]!
-This was my second time ever seeing one, but my first time seeing one this close.
-I was able to get some great shots of them in flight which will make a great compendium thumbnail.
-To think a coin flip was what led me here today.

 [[2022-10-28|Continue Reading]]